LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **`PawnRenderer_GetDrawParms_Patch.cs`, `PawnRenderer_RenderPawnAt_Patch.cs`**: Patches rendering methods to apply visual offsets for pawns engaged in `JobDriver_DateLovin`.

 ## Data Flow Example: Starting a Date
 1.  `JoyGiver_GoOnDate` gives a `JobDriver_GoOnDate` job to an initiator.
 2.  `JobDriver_GoOnDate` moves the initiator to a potential partner and rolls for acceptance.
 3. If accepted:
     -   `DatingManager.StartDate` is called, creating the `Date` object and applying the `OnDate` hediff.
     -   `SocialInteractions.HandleNonStoppingInteraction` is called for the date acceptance dialogue.
     -   The initiator finds a joy activity (e.g., watching TV).
     -   The partner is given a `JobDriver_FollowAndWatch` job.
 4.  `DateTracker_MapComponent` now monitors the date.
 It ensures the partner keeps following the initiator.
 5. When the initiator's joy is satisfied, `DateTracker_MapComponent` calls `DatingManager.AdvanceDateStage`.
 6.  `DatingManager` transitions the state to `DateStage.Lovin` and calls `TransitionToLovin`.
 7.  `TransitionToLovin` finds a bed and starts `JobDriver_DateLovin` for both pawns.
 8.  `JobDriver_DateLovin` runs, applying the `SI_Naked` hediff and showing the animation.
 When it completes, it calls `DatingManager.AdvanceDateStage`.
 9.  `DatingManager` transitions the state to `DateStage.Finished` and calls `EndDate`.
 10. `DatingManager.EndDate` cleans up hediffs and puts the pawns on a date cooldown.

-## Data Flow Example: Catching a Cheater
+## Data Flow Example: Monologue
-1. A pawn (the "witness") sees two other pawns in `JobDriver_DateLovin`.
-2. The `InteractionWorker_CaughtCheating` interaction is triggered.
+1. A pawn experiences a specific event (e.g., becomes a leader, enters a mental state, or a significant world event occurs).
-3. It calls `SocialInteractions.HandleCaughtCheatingInteraction` with the witness, the cheater, and the cheater's partner.
+2. The relevant game code calls `SocialInteractions.HandleMonologue` with the pawn and a subject describing the event.
-4. `HandleCaughtCheatingInteraction`:
-   - Forces the cheater to pause by giving them a temporary `JobDefOf.Wait` job.
+3. `HandleMonologue`:
+    - Checks if LLM interactions are enabled and if spam protection is active.
-   - Generates a specific prompt for the LLM about the cheating event.
+    - Generates a prompt using `GenerateMonologuePrompt`, which includes detailed information about the pawn and the world context.
-   - Calls `HandleNonStoppingInteraction` to display the confrontation dialogue.
+    - Sends the prompt to the LLM API via `KoboldApiClient`.
-   - Sets static variables (`scheduledFightTriggerTick`, `scheduledFightInitiator`, `scheduledFightRecipient`) to schedule a fight between the witness and the cheater.
-5. A few seconds later, the `Pawn_Tick_Patch` sees that the `scheduledFightTriggerTick` has been reached.
-6. The patch triggers a new social fight interaction between the witness and the cheater.
+    - Processes the LLM response, splitting it into individual lines.
+    - Queues each line as a speech bubble via `SpeechBubbleManager.Enqueue`.
+    - Manages conversation state and timing for a smooth display experience.